-Our financial instruments consist primarily of cash equivalents and short-term investments.
-Our cash equivalents as of March 31, 2021 consisted of money market accounts that have contractual maturities of less than 90 days from the date of acquisition.
-Our short-term investments as of March 31, 2021 consist of U.S. Government Agency and Treasury Securities.
-Due to the short-term maturities of our cash equivalents and short-term investments, and the fixed income nature of these investments, an immediate 10% change in interest rates would not have a material effect on the fair market value of our cash equivalents and short-term investments.
+Our financial instruments as of September 30, 2021 consisted primarily of cash equivalents which consisted of money market accounts that have contractual maturities of less than 90 days from the date of acquisition.
+Due to the short-term maturities of our cash equivalents, and the fixed income nature of these investments, an immediate 10% change in interest rates would not have a material effect on the fair market value of our cash equivalents.

-As of March 31, 2021 and 2020, the aggregate principal amount outstanding under the Athyrium Credit Facility was \$75.0 million, which bears interest at a fixed rate of 9.875% per annum.

-On May 4, 2021, we utilized substantially all of the proceeds from the tranche A loan under the Loan Agreement to repay in full all outstanding amounts owed under Athyrium Credit Facility.
+As of September 30, 2021, the aggregate principal amount outstanding under the Loan Agreement was \$80.0 million, which bears interest at a floating rate equal to the greater of 30-day LIBOR and 0.11%, plus 7.89% per annum.
+An immediate 10% change in the 30-day LIBOR rate would not have a material impact on our operating results or cash flows.
+As of September 30, 2020, the aggregate principal amount outstanding under the Athyrium Credit Facility was \$75.0 million, which bore interest at a fixed rate of 9.875% per annum.
+On May 4, 2021, we utilized substantially all of the proceeds from the tranche A term loan under the Loan Agreement to repay in full all outstanding amounts under the Athyrium Credit Facility.